BECOME A CERTIFIED PROFESSIONAL FOR SOFTWARE ARCHITECTURE-ADVANCED LEVEL (CPSA‑A®)

 Will the assignment for the Advanced Level exam be subject to a plagiarism check?

-All assignments by participants of the Advanced Level examination are first subjected to a plagiarism check by the certifying bodies, which results in an examination report.
+All assignments by participants of the Advanced Level examination are first subjected to a plagiarism check by the certification bodies, which results in an examination report.
 This examination report is then forwarded to the responsible examiners for evaluation, along with the assignment.

 Advanced Level – Examination Rules